Stimulus package breaks new ground in European unity

 The EU’s executive commission predicts the bloc’s economy will shrink by 8.7% this year and rebound by 6.1% next year.
 The goal of the spending is to support that upswing.

-By turning to shared debt and spending, the EU is taking a different approach to solidarity than it did during the debt crisis that pushed Greece and four other members of the 19-country euro currency union into international bailouts in 2010-2015.
+By turning to shared debt and spending, the EU is taking a different approach to solidarity than during the 2010-2015 debt crisis that pushed Greece and four other members of the 19-country euro currency union into international bailouts.
 Greece was rescued with loans that have to be repaid, increasing its debt load.
 That help came with tough conditions to rein in government spending that reduced growth, spread hardship and fueled resentment.

 The four-day meeting nevertheless put the bloc’s deep-seated fault lines on display.
 To overcome resistance from five European countries led by the Netherlands, they trimmed the amounts to be dispensed as grants and increased the amount offered as loans that have to be paid back.
 The money will not kick in until next year and the fund is a one-off, meaning that while it sets an important precedent it does not necessarily lead to ongoing mutual support that could be counted on in any future crisis.

-The grant provision is important because it will enable countries like Italy and Spain to spend more on their economies without adding to their national debt piles.
+The grant provision is important because it will give countries like Italy and Spain money they can spend without adding to their national debt piles.
 Both were hard hit by the virus outbreak and Italy in particular has a large debt burden that must be regularly rolled over with new borrowing.
 A huge spike in debt could deter bond markets from lending at affordable rates.

 Resistance from the Netherlands, Austria, Sweden, Finland and Denmark reflects skepticism about the pace of economic reform in the countries that need help.